uttamseervi/Uttam-Seervi/README.md

 - **Twitter:** [Your Twitter Handle](https://x.com/UttamSeerv23134)

 ## Fun Fact
-When I'm not coding, you can find me exploring new places, reading science fiction novels, or playing chess.
+When I'm not coding, you can find me exploring new places, reading science fiction novels, or watching movies